SebAire/Purple-Air-Data-Merger/README.md

 # Notes
 **Please Note:** App will not work correctly in R studio's native web launcher please change settings in Run App -> set to run External or select open in Browser when running it in R studio.
+- Make sure that all packages are installed in order for the App to properly function